dotwebstack/dotwebstack-framework/docs/core/filtering.md

 ### Nested filter

-An filter can also be applied on a nested list of objects.
+The filter can also be applied on a nested list of objects.

 ```graphql
 query {